 For those who may not know, we recently teamed up with Eerieissss to create some new Racing Sim focused content, with the aim of helping those making their way from the world of GT Sport and consoles into the realms of PCs, ACC and iRacing.
 We also hoped to help out those that have been in the PC scene for a while too, like intermediates that might just want to brush up on their racing sim hardware knowledge.
 Well, if you happen to be in either of these camps, then welcome!
 Today marks the start of our "Race Ready" content and we'll be gearing up to go by breaking down all the hardware you could possibly need to get started with a rubber-burning Racing Sim PC.

 We know that everyone has a different budget and different needs, so rather than a single "Ultimate Racing Sim PC", we'll be breaking down what you need over three tiers, offering advice on individual components and some alternative options (in case you fancy building your own) as well as pointing out some of our own Race Ready pre-builts for those that just can't wait to get on the track and over the starting line.
-There are some handy links on the left too, so you can conveniently jump to whichever section interests you the most!

 We'll also be covering the peripherals you'll want for the most immersive experience, talking a little about the merits of the different designs and their associated costs.
 Then we'll round off with what we think the best and most well-balanced set-up would be.